Cheugy is proof we're in a post-fashion world

 We’ve also seen fashion trends devolving into meaninglessness in the consumer world, like with the rise of normcore in early 2010’s despite the entire trend being contrived by an art collective “in the spirit of fan fiction”. honestly, based.
 There was also the “Top 20 trends of 2020” lists that circulated Pinterest at the tail end of that year, as if the entire world hadn’t been sitting at home in sweats.

-Before, we dressed to belong; now, we dress to stand out.
+now, we dress to stand out.

 Cheugy is a farewell

-Given all of this, I think the introduction of cheuginess as a descriptor marks the end of an era.
+Given all of this, I think the introduction of cheuginess as a neologism marks the end of an era.
 The downfall of the trends it represents is not dissimilar to the downfall of department stores and the detached consumerism of fast fashion.
 As consumers become increasingly interested in sustainable, unique pieces and increadingly frustrated with the damage and greed of corporations, a word like “cheugy” helps shape a mindset that celebrates creativity and responsibility in a timeless way.